Join our mailing list

 Veranda Stateroom, V2 Veranda Stateroom (V2)

+Sleeps 2-4.
+Studio, 1 bath.
+Stateroom: 175 sqft.
+Veranda: 38 sqft.
+Match your preference w/several location options.
+Add convenience, space: some have option to connect.
 Indoor and outdoor space come together to create your private sanctuary at sea.
-Relax in your personal seating area and enjoy amenities that contribute to your modern luxury experience.
-Your personal veranda lets you greet the day, enjoy fresh sea breezes, and soak in breathtaking sunsets.
-King bed that can be converted into two Twin beds.
-175 sq ft with 38 sq ft balcony.
+Relax in a spacious stateroom and enjoy amenities that all contribute to your luxury experience.
+Your personal veranda lets you greet the day and enjoy fresh sea breezes.

 2,469.00